-Run the haalert command to manage cluster alerts.
+• Run the haalert command to manage cluster alerts.

-haalert -testfd Generates a simulated "cluster fault" alert that is sen to the VCS engine and GUI. haalert -display For each alert, the command displays the following information: alert ID time when alert occurred cluster on which alert occurred object name for which alert occurred (cluster name, group name, and so on). informative message about alert haalert -list For each alert, the command displays the following information: time when alert occurredalert ID haalert -delete Deletes a specific alert.
-You must enter a text message alert_id -notes within quotes describing the reason for deleting the "description" alert.
-The comment is written to the engine log as well as sent to any connected GUI clients. as sent to any connected Gor chems.
+haalert -testfd Generates a simulated "cluster fault" alert that is sent to the VCS engine and GUI. haalert -display For each alert, the command displays the following information: alert ID time when alert occurred cluster on which alert occurred object name for which alert occurred (cluster name, group name, and so on). informative message about alert haalert -list For each alert, the command displays the following information: time when alert occurredalert ID haalert -help

+haalert -delete

+alert_id -notes

+"description"

+Deletes a specific alert.
+You must enter a text message within quotes describing the reason for deleting the alert.
+The comment is written to the engine log as well as sent to any connected GUI clients.

-haalert -help Displays the usage text
+Displays the usage text